 Includes:

-- Student worksheet
+- Student worksheet (PDF and editable Word versions)

-- Answer key
+- Answer key with teacher notes

-- Pre-watching, while-watching, and post-watching activities
+- Pre-watching, while-watching, and post-watching activities, including a grammar discovery task

 Level: B1–B2

-Skills: Listening, speaking, vocabulary
+Skills: Listening, speaking, writing, vocabulary, grammar

-Timing: 45–60 minutes
+Timing: 60–75 minutes

 Age group: Teens & adults